 This has to be my favourite day of the year.
 It’s the day that I do a big Brain Dump of hopes and dreams and plans and schemes for the year ahead.

-I have to tell you though that sometimes the sight of an empty planner makes my heart race.
-I start to let it overwhelm me.
+I have to tell you though that sometimes the sight of an empty planner makes my heart race and starts to overwhelm me.
 I mean, it’s a WHOLE YEAR.

 What if I screw it up?